raghavmecheri/viper/Proposal.md

 Viper will use imperative-style control-flow mechanisms such as the for loop and while loop.
 Viper will also use if/else/elif statements.
 Viper will be able to perform addition, subtraction, multiplication, division, compare (greater than, less than, equals), modulus, powers, concatenation, and increment/decrement.
 We will also have arrays of primitives, and an array of `char` types would constitute a string.
-See the below tables for a summary of each operation and its respective symbol.

 ## Keywords